daqhris/daqhris.github.io/crypto-growth-fund.md

 and
 - is also independent from any centralized entity like a regulatory body, a local authority or a government agency.

-This type of fund owns and manages digital assets that are:
+This fund owns and manages digital assets that are:
-- easily accessible by using the Internet
+- easily accessible on the Internet,
-- known for practical & technical implementations
+- known for practical and technical implementations,
-- on-track for an increase in value over a long-term time horizon (at least 10 to 20 years)
+- on-track for an increase in value overtime,
-- not redeemable or convertible into physical assets afterwards
+- not redeemable or convertible into physical assets,
+- held onto over a long-term horizon (min.
+10 years).

 ## Portfolio